Propaedeutic Stage of Priestly Formation

 SPIRITUAL DIMENSION

-The propaedeutic stage is “to provide a solid basis for the spiritual life... to lead seminarians to prayer by way of the sacramental life; the liturgy of the hours; familiarity with the Word of God, which is to be considered the soul and guide of the journey; silence; mental prayer; and spiritual reading” (The Gift of the Priestly Vocation, 59).
+The propaedeutic stage is “to provide a solid basis for the spiritual life... to lead seminarians to prayer by way of the sacramental life; the liturgy of the hours; familiarity with the Word of God, which is to be considered the soul and guide of the journey; silence; mental prayer; and spiritual reading” (PPF6, 229).
 The Sacred Scripture is understood here in terms of prayer rather than an object of academic study.

 • Daily Lectio Divina